grafana/mimir/tutorials/play-with-grafana-mimir/README.md

    ```
    count:up
    ```
-1. Check firing alerts in the [Alertmanager UI](http://localhost:9009/alertmanager) (it may take up to 1 minute to show up after configuring it)
+1. Check the alerts are correctly set to fire using the [Alertmanager UI](http://localhost:9009/alertmanager), which may require up to one minute to display after configuration.

 ## Summary